vmkhot/useful-scripts/Commands_used_methods_VK.md

 ### Soft Clustering of Gene Expression Profiles

-Genes were clustered by their expression profiles over time using the *MFuzz* (ref) package in R
+Genes were clustered by their expression profiles over time using the [*MFuzz*](http://mfuzz.sysbiolab.eu/) package in R

 R script for using *MFuzz* for time-course experiments for the *Ca. S. alkaliphilum*: [mfuzz_clustering](https://github.com/vmkhot/Metatranscriptomics/blob/main/R-scripts/mfuzz_clustering.R)